DSI-HUG/ngx-g11n/README.md

 This feature will configure the library with the given locales.

-The `extra` and `datefns` are optionals and based on your personal requirements.
+The `extra`, `datefns` and `translationFilename` parameters are optionals and based on your personal requirements.

 ```ts
 // import { withLocales } from '@hug/ngx-g11n/legacy'; /* for ng14 apps */